-In addition to comparing the Single-CLP and Multi-CLP designs targeting Virtex-7 FPGAs, it is also instructive to examine how the Single-CLP and Multi-CLP designs scale as the resource budget grows.
+In addition to comparing the Single-CLP and Multi-CLP designs on the Virtex-7 FPGAs, it is also instructive to examine how the Single-CLP and Multi-CLP designs scale as the FPGA resource budget grows.
 For example, the Xilinx roadmap includes UltraScale+ devices with over 10,000 DSP slices.
-To demonstrate the effect of this trend, Figure~\ref{fig:sweep_figure} shows the throughput of the Multi-CLP and Single-CLP designs for DSP budgets ranging from 100 to 10,000, in steps of 100.
-For each point, we perform our optimization to find the best Multi-CLP and Single-CLP designs (targeting the convolutional layers of AlexNet) and report the throughput predicted by our model.
+Figure~\ref{fig:sweep_figure} projects the throughput of the Multi-CLP and Single-CLP floating point AlexNet designs for DSP slice budgets ranging from 100 to 10,000.
+For each point, we perform an optimization to find the best Single-CLP and Multi-CLP designs and report the estimated throughput.

-The x-axis shows the number of DSP slices for each design.
-The BRAM budget is set at a ratio of 1 BRAM (18Kb) to every 1.3 DSP slices, an approximation of the relationship we observe in Virtex-7 parts.
-We constrain all designs in this experiment to use an off-chip bandwidth of at most 4.5GB/sec.
-Dashed vertical lines illustrate the total number of DSP slices available on two current and two upcoming Xilinx FPGAs: (from left to right) Virtex-7 485T, Virtex-7 690T, Virtex UltraScale+ 9P, and Virtex UltraScale+ 11P.
-Note that the dashed lines are provided for perspective of resource capacity; real designs, such as our previous case study, would constrain the resources available to the CNN accelerator below the chip capacity.
+The x-axis shows the number of DSP slices used for each design.
+The BRAM budget is set at a ratio of one BRAM (18Kb) to every 1.3 DSP slices, an approximation of the relationship we observe in the Virtex-7 parts.
+Dashed vertical lines illustrate the total number of DSP slices available on the Virtex-7 485T, Virtex-7 690T, Virtex UltraScale+ 9P, and Virtex UltraScale+ 11P FPGAs.
+Note that the dashed lines are provided only for the perspective of resource capacity; real designs constrain the resources available to the CNN accelerator below the full chip capacity.

-As the number of available DSP slices increases, the throughput difference between the Single- and Multi-CLP methods grows.
-For example, at 9,600 DSP slices, the Multi-CLP design has 3.3x higher throughput than a Single-CLP design with identical resource budget.
-Moreover, if fixed-point arithmetic replaces floating point (as suggested by some recent studies~\cite{anwar2015fixed}), this greatly increases the number of multipliers and adders available even in existing FPGAs, leading to a similar effect.\footnote{DSP slices are not necessarily the limiting resource in fixed-point designs.
-Such designs should be optimized with a cost model modified to account for the resource usage of the fixed-point implementation.}
+As the number of available DSP slices increases, the throughput difference between the Single- and Multi-CLP designs grows.
+For example, going from 2,240 to 9,600 DSP slices, the Multi-CLP improvement over Single-CLP designs increases from 1.3x to 3.3x.

-Intuitively, our Multi-CLP methodology is most beneficial when the CNN convolutional layers have heterogeneity in the layer dimensions, while homogeneity in the layers mitigates the severity of the dynamic resource underutilization for Single-CLP designs.
-For example, {VGGNet-E}~\cite{simonyan2014very} has 16 convolutional layers, but there is significant repetition and regularity in the $(N,M)$ values (e.g., three stages of $(256,256)$, seven stages of $(512,512)$, etc.).
-For this network, the performance improvement of the Multi-CLP design over a Single-CLP is modest.
-A 10,000 DSP slice budget improves performance by 1.18x compared to a Single-CLP design.